Salted Caramel Chocolate Chip Cookie Bars – with gooey caramel centers, this cookie bar recipe is so delicious, everyone will ask for the recipe.

-How long do you cook chocolate chip cookie bars?
+How long do you bake chocolate chip cookie bars?

 Yes!
-We froze our salted caramel cookie bars and they tasted just as fresh and when they were first baked.
+We froze our cookie bars and they tasted just as fresh and when they were first baked.
 Store them properly to avoid freezer burn, and then let them thaw.

-Check the Recipe Card for Instructions on How to Make Salted Caramel Chocolate Chip Cookie Bars!
+Check the Recipe Card and Video Below for Instructions on How to Make Salted Caramel Chocolate Chip Cookie Bars!

 Looking for more cookie & bar recipes?
 Try out some of your favorites:

 - Blueberry White Chocolate Blondies

 - Potato Chip Cookie Bars